AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/logging.md

 aio api-mesh:log-list
 ```

 By default, the events display in YAML.
-Use the `--json` flag to use JSON formatting.

 The rayID is a unique identifier that is associated with every request made through an edge mesh.
 After finding the relevant rayID, use the `aio api-mesh:log-get` command to retrieve the logs for that rayID.